Achievable logoAchievable logo

 Record retention

-We learned that broker-dealers are required to maintain records of numerous business documents in a previous chapter.
-The Uniform Securities Act (USA) requires investment advisers to do the same.
+We previously covered that broker-dealers must maintain records of numerous business documents.
+The Uniform Securities Act (USA) imposes a similar requirement on investment advisers.

 “Every registered broker-dealer and investment adviser shall make and keep such accounts, correspondence, memoranda, papers, books, and other records as the [Administrator] prescribes by rule or order”

-Given the requirements are essentially the same, use the broker-dealer post-registration obligations chapter if you need a refresh.
+Because the overall recordkeeping concept is so similar, use the broker-dealer post-registration obligations chapter if you want a refresher.

 Brochure delivery

-We previously discussed Form ADV Part 2, also known as combination of the brochure (Part 2A) and brochure supplement (Part 2B).
-As a reminder, this document provides much of the important information an adviser should disclose to its clients, including:
+We previously discussed Form ADV Part 2, which consists of the brochure (Part 2A) and the brochure supplement (Part 2B).
+This document contains much of the information an adviser must disclose to clients, including:

 Form ADV Part 2A (brochure)*